If you’re heading out on a cruise, you might be wondering how much you should tip.

-There once was a time when you tipped crew members if they were especially helpful.
-Envelopes were left in your guest room for cash tips you wanted to leave.
+Now, there once was a time when you tipped crew members if they were especially helpful, stuffing cash in cruise tip envelopes.

 Gratuities on a cruise – all over the map